-I learned a bit of Mandarin before taking my first trip to Taiwan, and have been studying Persian more recently.
+I learned a bit of Mandarin before taking my first trip to Taiwan, and have been studying Persian and Spanish more recently.
 Learning a new language can give a deeper understanding and appreciation for cultural nuances… and it’s also an excellent lesson in humility!
 Far be it from this beginner to teach you much of anything about these rich and beautiful languages, but the glossary below includes some of the words and phrases that come up in this series.

 A few general notes:

 - I made the stylistic decision not to italicize the non-English words within the books.
 While this is a matter of debate, it felt more true to my multilingual characters, who can slip effortlessly between languages.